pyrat/exception_notification/README.md

    email: "jane.doe@example.com", # etc...
 ```

-For more control over the display of custom data, see "Email notifier ->
-Options -> sections" below.
+For more control over the display of custom data, see "Email notifier -> Options -> sections" below.

 ## Notifiers

 ExceptionNotification relies on notifiers to deliver notifications when errors occur in your applications.
-By default, 8 notifiers are available:
+By default the following notifiers are available:

 * [Datadog notifier](docs/notifiers/datadog.md)
 * [Email notifier](docs/notifiers/email.md)